kholia/OSX-KVM/notes.md

 ```

 ### Connect iPhone / iPad to macOS guest
+Passthrough a PCIe USB card to the virtual machine to be able to connect iDevices to it
 Some folks are using https://www.virtualhere.com/ to connect iPhone / iPad to
 the macOS guest.